macwong/FacialRecognitionPrototype/README.md

 4. Predictions
 5. Improving model

-The following will be covered for each of the above sections:
+For each of the above sections, the following will be covered:
 * Key concepts
 * Benefits
 * Example